MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customize-customer-summary.md

 1. Select **Customize the System**.
 A popup window is displayed.

-1. When the content of the popup window has successfully loaded, on the left pane, select **Web Resources**, and then wait for the web resources to be loaded completely.
+1. When the content of the popup window has successfully loaded, on the left pane, select **Web Resources**, and then wait for the web resources to load completely.

 1. When the web resource has loaded, in the view, select the filters.